signalfx/signalfx-agent/docs/kubernetes-setup.md

      -  Using a text editor, replace the default value `MY-CLUSTER` with the desired name for your cluster.
 This will appear in the dimension called `kubernetes_cluster` in SignalFx.
+     -  If you are not in the us0 realm, you must set the `signalFxRealm` config option to the value of your realm.
+See the troubleshooting section below for more details.
      -  If the agent will be sending data via a proxy, see [proxy support](https://github.com/signalfx/signalfx-agent#proxy-support).
      -  If docker and cadvisor metrics are not necessary for certain